sgregson/wordle-clone/README.md

+# 1-hour wordle challenge!
+> Vast majority of the work happened in src/components/keyboard.js and related

+Some fun bits to implement here:

+1. start with my personal prototyping base
+  * nextjs with vercel
+  * tailwind css, including an SSR dark mode toggle
+  * gitpod.io for quick devbox / iteration
+  * the Lea Verou trick for emoji-as-favicon https://css-tricks.com/emoji-as-a-favicon/
+2. adds the useEventListener.js hook from https://usehooks.com/useEventListener/ to bind keys to keypress events
+3. does a little tailwindy UI to make it look clean

+It was fun work to hammer out the useeventlistener placement and do a bit of CSS to make it look decently like the wordle original!

 # A Nextjs starter template on Gitpod

 This is a [Learn Next.js](https://nextjs.org/learn) template configured for ephemeral development environments on [Gitpod](https://www.gitpod.io/).